 Putt putt, an imaginative play playground, giant lawn games and a jumping castle are just some of the fun things your kids will be able to enjoy when you next dine at the Victoria Park Bistro.

 Tucked away in inner-city Herston, the Victoria Park Golf Complex’s simple yet stately entrance gives little away to the first-time visitor.
-Indeed, it is only as you weave your car in through the gates and follow the signs to the carpark furthest along (and closest to the bistro) that the true wonder of the venue lays itself delightfully out before you.
+Indeed, it is only as you weave your car in through the gates and follow the signs to the carpark that the true wonder of the venue lays itself delightfully out before you.

 Victoria Park Bistro – First Impressions

-Although part of the golf course, when you first step out of your car is it not the expected view of quiet reform that is usually reserved for the stereotypical golf club of old, but rather the quick and happy flutter of small children as they run and play freely over the expansive lawn.
-Its clear that they are truly in their element too, racing between areas of childhood delight that are spread generously around the area.
-A giant game of draughts (which are being rolled down a hill) and chess set, a jumping castle and – to the left of the bistro as you walk up – a wondrous children’s playground.
+When you first step out of your car it is not the expected view of quiet reform that is usually reserved for the stereotypical golf club of old, but rather the quick and happy flutter of small children as they run and play freely over the expansive lawn.
+It’s clear that they are truly in their element too, racing between areas of childhood delight that are spread generously around the area.
+A giant game of draughts (which are being rolled down a hill) and chess set, a jumping castle and, to the left of the bistro as you walk up, a wondrous children’s playground.

 The Dining Space